Teach English in Madrid in Schools

 Schools are located across the Community of Madrid, region in the center of Spain and home of the country's capital, Madrid.
 This region is famous for its stunning cultural attractions, including world heritage cities, picturesque villages, extraordinary palaces, castles and fortresses, endless museums and art galleries, and sumptuous royal gardens; not to mention its bohemian culture, traditional festivities, sports events, gastronomy, and wineries.
 Madrid is also home to several challenging hiking routes that can be found in the National Park of Guadarrama, the Hayedo (beech wood) de Montejo, its mountain ranges (highest peak at 2,430 m), holm oak meadows, and dense forests.

 Main Benefits of Teaching English in Madrid with ConversaSpain

-ConversaSpain offers 4 different packages to teach English in Madrid starting on January 7th (TBC) until June 28th.
+ConversaSpain offers 4 different packages to teach English in Madrid starting on October 1st, 2019 until June 28th, 2020 (dates TBC).
 The options and costs are adapted to a range of diverse backgrounds and interests.